vdsm/virtual-dsm/readme.md

   * ### How do I passthrough a disk?

-    When running the container inside a virtualized environment, it is recommended to passthrough disk devices directly instead of binding folders containing images, as these devices are already based on an image.
+    When running the container inside a virtualized environment, it is possible to passthrough disk devices directly, instead of binding a folder containing an image.
+As these devices are already backed by an image on the host, this removes an extra layer.

     This allows for easier management and higher performance.
 To do so, you can add those devices to your compose file: